OverallGod/ENetJavaWrapper/README.md

 ## Information

-Currently there's no **Windows** support yet.
+Currently there's no **Windows** support yet, you have to make your project on Linux OS.
+In order to make the host working properly.
 There's several bugs that I need to fix in order to make this works on Windows.
 I don't know when will I publish it but I'm sure it will take a really long time.

 ## Credit